Mini Irish Soda Bread

-Technically raisins aren’t included, but I’ve always eaten it with raisins.
+Technically raisins aren’t included, but I’ve always eaten Irish soda bread with raisins.
 They add a little burst of sweetness since there is no added sugar.

 I’ve seen some Irish soda bread recipes where bakers add savory mix ins such as cheese and green onion.

-Sounds like this bread makes a great blank canvas!
+Sounds like this small Irish soda bread makes a great blank canvas!